uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0005-defense-evasion.md

 ### T1127.002 - Trusted Developer Utilities Proxy Execution: ClickOnce

+Procedures:

+- Adversaries may use ClickOnce applications (.appref-ms and .application files) to proxy execution of code through a trusted Windows utility.
+ClickOnce is a deployment that enables a user to create self-updating Windows-based .NET applications (i.e, .XBAP, .EXE, or .DLL) that install and run from a file share or web page with minimal user interaction.
+The application launches as a child process of DFSVC.EXE, which is responsible for installing, launching, and updating the application.
+Because ClickOnce applications receive only limited permissions, they do not require administrative permissions to install.
+As such, adversaries may abuse ClickOnce to proxy execution of malicious code without needing to escalate privileges.
+ClickOnce may be abused in a number of ways.
+For example, an adversary may rely on User Execution.
+When a user visits a malicious website, the .NET malware is disguised as legitimate software and a ClickOnce popup is displayed for installation.
+Adversaries may also abuse ClickOnce to execute malware via a Rundll32 script using the command `rundll32.exe dfshim.dll,ShOpenVerbApplication1`.
+Additionally, an adversary can move the ClickOnce application file to a remote user’s startup folder for continued malicious code deployment (i.e., Registry Run Keys / Startup Folder).

 ### T1127.003 - Trusted Developer Utilities Proxy Execution: JamPlus

+Procedures:

+- Adversaries may use `JamPlus` to proxy the execution of a malicious script. `JamPlus` is a build utility tool for code and data build systems.
+It works with several popular compilers and can be used for generating workspaces in code editors such as Visual Studio.
+Adversaries may abuse the `JamPlus` build utility to execute malicious scripts via a `.jam` file, which describes the build process and required dependencies.
+Because the malicious script is executed from a reputable developer tool, it may subvert application control security systems such as Smart App Control.

 ### T1134.001 - Access Token Manipulation: Token Impersonation/Theft